agno-agi/agent-infra-railway/README.md

 4. Deploys the application
 5. Creates a domain for your application

-## Prebuilt Agents, Teams and Workflows
+## Prebuilt Agents, Teams, and Workflows

-The `/agents` folder contains pre-built agents, teams and workflows that you can use as a starting point.
+The `/agents` folder contains pre-built agents, teams, and workflows that you can use as a starting point.

-#TODO: Add documentation for agents, teams and workflows
+- Agno Assist: An Agent that can help answer questions about Agno and provide support for developers working with Agno.
+- Web Search Agent: A Agent that can search the web based on the user's query.

+The `/teams` folder contains pre-built teams that you can use as a starting point.

+- Multilingual Team: A team consisting of member agents that specialize in different languages and can translate and provide cultural insights.
+- Reasoning Research Team: A team consisting of member agents that can research and provide insights.

+The `/workflows` folder contains pre-built workflows that you can use as a starting point.

+- Investment Workflow: A workflow that creates a comprehensive investment strategy report based on the user's request.
+- Research Workflow: A workflow that creates a comprehensive research report based on the user's request and provides a summary of the research findings.

 ### Create Virtual Environment & Install Dependencies